richie0866/Rostruct/docs/getting-started/installation.md

 Learn how to integrate Rostruct into your workflow.

+!!! warning
+	Loading the latest Rostruct release automatically is discouraged, as **breaking changes** can happen at any time.
+Read the changelogs when updating Rostruct just in case need to change your code.

 ## Installation

 When using Rostruct to test and debug your code in an exploiting environment, you can easily load the library for personal use.